• Skip to primary navigation

 Pull it out of the oven the night before you want to bake it and allow it to defrost in the refrigerator that night and the following day.
 Bake for 30-40 minutes prior to serving.

-plate with zucchini lasagna on it
+plate with a serving of turkey lasagna on it.

 Other recipes you’ll love